complete list of Febooti Command line email parameters

 -SERVER

--PORTSpecifies SMTP server port number.
-If not specified, default (25) is used.
+-PORT SMTP server port number.
+By default, the port 587 is used.

--TODestination e-mail address or list of addresses separated by (comma) or (semicolon).
+-TO Destination email address or list of recipients, separated by comma or semicolon.

 -TOEACH